-Joseph Babich knows that the personal injury cases he takes on are often like David taking on Goliath, but instead of using a slingshot against his adversaries Babich draws upon his deep well of professional experience, his native intelligence, and his ability to form connections with people -- whether they are clients or members of a jury.
-His success can be measured not just by the outstanding verdicts he has won for his clients, but by the recognition from his peers in the legal profession who have given him the top ratings possible for both his legal skills and ethics, including "Lawyer of the Year" in Sacramento in 2013.
+Joseph Babich knows that the personal injury cases he takes on are often like David taking on Goliath, but instead of using a slingshot against his adversaries, Babich draws upon his deep well of professional experience, his native intelligence and his ability to form connections with people -- whether they are clients or members of a jury.
+His success can be measured not just by the outstanding verdicts he has won for his clients, but also by the recognition from his peers in the legal profession who have given him the top ratings possible for both his legal skills and ethics, including "Lawyer of the Year" in Sacramento in 2013 and again for 2018.

 In one recent case, he represented a woman who had the misfortune of driving on a bridge in Sacramento when a counterweight collapsed, crushing the front end of her car and causing serious injuries.
 The woman, a mother of four young children who was also a late-stage cancer patient, had not been expected to live more than a few years before the accident.
 After it, those final years would be filled with additional pain and suffering.

 Traditionally, actuarial charts that look at earnings based on life expectancy are used to calculate awards but Babich, who himself is the father of four children, knew how critically important the woman's final years would be to her and her family.
 "I just put myself in her position.
 I was trying the case not only for her, but for her kids," Babich explained.
 The challenge in that case was to argue that pain and suffering damages based on her limited life expectancy with cancer didn't tell the whole story.
 To convey the depth of her loss, he introduced at trial photographs of the woman coaching her children's sports teams to show her active role in their lives just before the accident.
 The jury got it, he added.
 "I was very pleased with what the jury awarded her," he said.